MydonSolutions/pypeline/README.md

 - PROC_INP_KEY 	: names the key whose value determines the 2nd argument for `run()`
 - PROC_ENV_KEY 	: names the key whose value determines the 3rd argument for `run()`
 - PROC_NAME 		: the display name of the stage
+- *POPENED* 		: (situational) a list of the Popen objects spawned

+### Stages Spawning Detached Processes

+A convention is in place for stages that spawn detached processes (with `subprocess.Popen`): the stage's name should end with an ampersand (`&`) and the `Popen` objects should be collected in the stage's `global POPENED`.
+With these two pieces in place, the primary `hpguppi_pypeline.py` script will await the termination of a stage's previous POPENED. *See the mv_& stage for a practical example*

 ## INPUT Keywords and Modifiers